42LoCo42/.dotfiles/README.md

 Also, every program (or group of related programs) has its own tag, so users of these dotfiles can choose which features they want.

 ## Installation
-1. Get `rcm`: `yay -S rcm`
-2. Clone this repo to the standard rcm dotfile location:
+1. Clone this repo to the standard rcm dotfile location:
    `git clone https://github.com/42LoCo42/.dotfiles ~/.dotfiles`
-4. Install the dotfiles: `rcup`
+2. Install with `cd ~/.dotfiles && ./install.sh`

 The first installation will launch an interactive tag-selection menu.
 Select tags according to your needs and preferences.
 Automatic installation of dependencies is WIP.